lammps/lammps/doc/src/fix_atom_swap.rst

 """""""""""

 This fix performs Monte Carlo swaps of atoms of one given atom type with atoms of the other given atom types.
-The specified T is used in the Metropolis criterion dictating swap probabilities.
+The specified :math:`T` is used in the Metropolis criterion dictating swap probabilities.

 Perform :math:`X` swaps of atoms of one type with atoms of another type